 Volume processed at speed.
 Without reducing the person to a keyword.

-For mandates that generate large inbound volumes – mid-level, multi-geography, high-application-rate roles – the proprietary RMS and ATS built by MECULS processes CVs as they arrive, evaluates each against the job description, and produces an 80–100% JD-aligned selection on the same day.
+For mandates that generate large inbound volumes – mid-level, multi-geography, high-application-rate roles – the proprietary RMS and ATS being built by MECULS processes CVs as they arrive, evaluates each against the job description, and produces an 80–100% JD-aligned selection on the same day.
 The client receives a qualified shortlist, not a pile of applications.

 The technology does the volume work.
 The human evaluation sits on top of it – because a system that matches keywords cannot read the gap between what a person has done and what they are capable of doing next.